Igor-ChatGPT/axes/README.md

 # Axes

-Axes is a small thought-game.
+Axes is a small thought-game for AI chat interaction.

 It is not a test.
 It has no correct answers.